argonne-lcf/user-guides/docs/theta/compiling-and-linking/clang-compiler-theta.md

 **Linking code compiled with clang++ together with code compiled with clang++ -stdlib=libc++ does not work, why?**

 Code compiled using clang++ uses the same libstdc++ standard template library (STL) implementation as the GNU g++ compiler.
 This provides compatibility with C++ libraries, including some system libraries, compiled with the GNU programming environment.

-When using -stdlib=libc++, however, LLVM's libc++ is used as the STL implementation.
+When using `#! -stdlib=libc++`, however, LLVM's libc++ is used as the STL implementation.
 This STL implementation is incompatible with libstdc++, and so linking errors will result for functions that use STL objects as part of their signatures (i.e., parameter or return types).

 **Is there a corresponding Fortran compiler available?**